albrecht-mariz/soundflow/README.md

 # SoundFlow Data Pipeline

 An end-to-end batch data pipeline that simulates a music streaming service.
-Built for educational and portfolio purposes.

 ## Stack